darksidelemm/cusf_predictor_wrapper/README.md

 ## 3. Install the Python Wrapper

-### Using Pip
+### Using Pip (Preferred)
 The easiest way to install the python wrapper is via pip:
 ```
-$ pip3 install cusfpredict
+$ sudo pip3 install cusfpredict
 ```
 (Replace pip3 with pip if necessary on your system, however note that Python 2 is *not supported!*)

-### From Source
+### From Source (If Necessary)
-The custpredict python package can then be installed in the usual Python way:
+If you couldn't install from pip for whatever reason, then the cusfpredict python package can then be installed in the usual Python way:
 ```
 $ cd cusf_predictor_wrapper
 $ sudo python3 setup.py install